-Operational risk governance standard II: Risk owners as the 1st LoD have full accountability for their operational risks and manage these against a defined risk specific appetite.
+Operational risk requirements for the First Line of Defence (1st LoD): Risk owners as the 1st LoD have full accountability for their operational risks and manage these against a defined risk specific appetite.

-Risk owners are those roles in the Bank that generate risks, whether financial or non-financial.
-As heads of business divisions and infrastructure functions they must determine the appropriate organizational structure to identify their organizations' operational risk profile, implement risk management and control standards within their organization, take business decisions on the mitigation or acceptance of operational risks within the risk appetite and establish and maintain primary controls.
+Operational risk owners are those roles in the Bank whose (business) activities generate - or who are exposed to - operational risks.
+As heads of business divisions and infrastructure functions, they must determine the appropriate organisational structure to identify their operational risk profile, actively manage these risks within their organisation, take business decisions on the mitigation or acceptance of operational risks to ensure they remain within the risk appetite and establish and maintain 1st LoD controls.